hCemre/hCemre/README.md

 <h1 align="left">Hi there, I'm Cemre <img src = "https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width = 35px> </h1>
-<h3 align="left"> A renovative optimist who is filled with the energy of development and achievement. </h3>
+<h2 align="left"> A renovative optimist who is filled with the energy of development and achievement. </h2>
+<h3 align="left">This profile contains a small selection of personal and practice projects.
+While it’s not a comprehensive showcase of my work, it reflects my ongoing learning, curiosity, and hands-on approach to improving my technical skills.</h3>
 <h3 align="left"> Glad to see you here! :smile: </h3>